HaroldChen19/HaroldChen19.github.io/README.md

-The souce code of my [homepage](https://haroldchen19.github.io/), folked from Zudi Lin's.
+The souce code of my [homepage](https://haroldchen19.github.io/), modified from Zudi Lin's.